Your Easy Guide to Unemployment Taxes

 When to Pay and When to File?

-FUTA must be deposited through the Electronic Federal Tax Payment System (EFTPS) at least quarterly, if your liability exceeds $500 per quarter.
+Deposit the FUTA through the Electronic Federal Tax Payment System (EFTPS) at least quarterly if your liability exceeds $500.
 The computation of the basis of the required quarterly payment is cumulative.

-This means that if your liability is less than $500 for the present quarter, you’re not required to deposit your payment but you have to carry over the amount for next quarter’s computation.
-Thus, if your liability this quarter combined with that of next quarter exceed $500, then you’ll have to deposit your payment then.
+As such, if your liability is less than $500 for the present quarter, you don’t have to deposit your payment.
+However, you should carry over the amount for next quarter’s computation.
+Thus, if your liability this quarter combined with the next quarter exceeds $500, you’ll have to deposit your payment then.

-Those whose liability does not go beyond the threshold can pay for their tax upon filing their annual FUTA tax return, which is reported on Form 940.
-The deadline for the 2022 tax year is on January 31, 2023, but if payments have already been deposited, then filing can be done until February 10, 2023.
+Those whose liability does not go beyond the threshold can pay for their tax upon filing their annual FUTA tax return (reported on Form 940).
+The deadline for the 2024 tax year is on January 31, 2025.
+But, if you have already deposited payments, you can file until February 10, 2025.

-State unemployment taxes are paid only by the employer, except in Alaska, New Jersey, and Pennsylvania, where employers are required to withhold additional money from employees’ wages.
+State unemployment taxes are paid only by the employer, except in Alaska, New Jersey, and Pennsylvania.
+In these states, employers must withhold additional money from employees’ wages.

 New Small Employer – 3.05%